microsoft/AzureDevOpsDemoGenerator/docs/Using-The-Template-Extractor.md

 ## Provisioning your project from your custom template

 1. Return back to the generator page  or re-open it again if you have already closed it.
-You should use the **enableextractor=true** query parameter in the URL.

 1. Select **Choose Template**

 1. You will see a new tab labelled **Private**.
 Select the tab.